 Active Directory Best Practices

 Active Directory plays a vital role in the security systems of your IT environment.
-For this reason, when using AD, take care to adhere to the following best practices, for more details read our Ultimate Guide to Active Directory Best Practices in 2020:
+For this reason, when using AD, take care to adhere to the following best practices, for more details read our Ultimate Guide to Active Directory Best Practices:

 - Ensure proper configuration.
 Take the configuration steps slowly and carefully, to make sure Active Directory is set up right in the first place.
 With proper configuration of your LDAP servers, you’ll cut down on the likelihood of an AD problem impacting your end users.